-- I. Principles of Ethics for Emergency Physicians - II.
+- II.
 Ethics in Emergency Medicine: An Overview - A. Ethical Foundations of Emergency Medicine - 1.
 Moral pluralism - 2.
 Moral challenges of emergency physicians - 3.
 Virtues in emergency medicine - B. The Emergency Physician-Patient Relationship - 1.
 Beneficence - 2.
 Nonmaleficence - 3.
 Respect for patient autonomy - 4.
 Justice - C. The Emergency Physician's Relationships with Other Professionals - 1.
 Relationships with other physicians - 2.
-Relationships with nurses and paramedical personnel - 3.
-Impaired or incompetent physicians - 4.
-Crimes of Moral Turpitude - 5.
-Relationships with business and administration - 6.
-Relationships with students, trainees, and other learners - 7.
-Relationships with the legal system as an expert witness - 8.
+Relationships with nurses and other health care professionals - 3.
+Relationships with business and administration - 4.
+Relationships with students, trainees, and other learners - 5.
+Relationships with the legal system as an expert witness - 6.
 Relationships with the research community - D. The Emergency Physician's Relationships with Society - 1.
 The emergency physician and society - 2.
 Resource allocation and health care access: problems of justice - 3.
 Central tenets of the emergency physician's relationship with society: - a.
 Access to emergency medical care is a fundamental right - b.
-Adequate in-hospital and outpatient resources must be available to protect emergency patient interests - c.
+Adequate inpatient and outpatient resources must be available to protect emergency patient interests - c.
 Emergency physicians should promote prudent resource stewardship without compromising quality - d.
-The duty to respond to out-of-hospital emergencies and disasters - e.
-The duty to oppose violence - f.
-The duty to promote the public health
+Emergency physicians should respond to out-of-hospital emergencies and disasters - e.
+Emergency physicians should oppose violence - f.
+Emergency physicians should promote the public health - E. Conclusion